-Category New/Carry over 2011- 2016 Project Type of improvement Description Year Budget/ Estimated Cost (Excl GST) entrance Buildings New Project Additional Cabins Four new 1 bedroomed self-contained cabins to be added to new clusters, one cabin to be wheelchair accessible 2019 x 1 2021 x 3 \$145,000 \$200,000 Environmental Continuing Project Landscaping A comprehensive ecological landscape plan was prepared by Coastal Scientist Dr David Bergin and landscape architect Paul Quinlan in 2014, taking into consideration aims and objectives identified in the reserve management plan.
-This is a long term plan, which will be implemented as per the proposed detailed landscape plan following further consultation with local Iwi.
-2017-2023 \$5,000 per Annum Environmental New Project Solar power generation and grey water reticulation Solar paneling and grey water reticulation offers an opportunity to offer an ecological conservation solution to improve facilities and create better use of byproducts within the camp 2018-2019 \$50,000 over two year period Environmental Ongoing Project Dune Restoration Work Due to the naturally dynamic nature of the sand dunes shifting in changing weather systems we seek to restore dunes as necessary along the front of the camp to create a consistent stretch of dune for beachgoers and campers alike.
-To be worked in conjunction with the NRC and according to the Resource Consent currently held for the period As required \$5,000 Fixtures New Project Multipurpose Sports Surface New tennis/recreation facility court for campers located as per the Site Plan.
-2018 \$175,000
+Category New/Carry over 2011- 2016 Project Type of improvement Description Year Budget/ Estimated Cost (Excl GST) Buildings New Project Front entrance redevelopment Storage and staff space This is a significant project and it is intended that this will be completed in stages.
+Remove double door garage at front entrance.
+Replace with new building for housekeeping storage area and a staff room, drain front area where water sits and improve visual signage and first impression of camp entrance.
+2022/2023 \$1,000,000+ Buildings New Project Additional Cabins Three new 1 bedroomed self-contained cabins to be added to new clusters, one cabin to be wheelchair accessible 2021 \$145,000 \$200,000 Environmental Continuing Project Landscaping A comprehensive ecological landscape plan was prepared by Coastal Scientist Dr David Bergin and landscape architect Paul Quinlan in 2014, taking into consideration aims and objectives identified in the reserve management plan.
+Ongoing \$5,000 per Annum

-Category New/Carry over 2011- 2016 Project Type of improvement Description Year Budget/ Estimated Cost (Excl GST) New Project Day Reserve space Investigate the possibility of increasing the day reserve space, signage to encourage public to use area North of the surf club 2019/2020 \$10,000 Roading and Access New project Bike track for children Undertake a feasibility study to assess the practicality of incorporating an internal bike track within the camp ground area of the reserve with the possibility of linking into the yet to be constructed Waipu Cycleway 2018/2019 \$15,000
+Category New/Carry Type of over 2011- improvement 2016 Project Description Year Budget/ Estimated Cost (Excl GST) This is a long term plan, which will be implemented as per the proposed detailed landscape plan following further consultation with local Iwi.
+Environmental New Project Solar power generation and grey water reticulation Solar paneling and grey water reticulation offers an opportunity to offer an ecological conservation solution to improve facilities and create better use of byproducts within the camp 2022/2023 \$50,000 over two year period Environmental Ongoing Project Dune Restoration Work Due to the naturally dynamic nature of the sand dunes shifting in changing weather systems we seek to restore dunes as necessary along the front of the camp to create a consistent stretch of dune for beachgoers and campers alike.
+To be worked in conjunction with the NRC and according to the Resource Consent currently held for the period As required \$5,000 New Project Day Reserve space Investigate the possibility of increasing the day reserve space, signage to encourage public to use area North of the surf club 2021/2022 \$10,000 Roading and Access New project Bike track for children Undertake a feasibility study to assess the practicality of incorporating an internal bike track within the camp ground area of the reserve with the possibility of linking into the yet to be constructed Waipu Cycleway 2022 \$15,000 Facilities New Project New Layout, design and infrastructure Undertake a review and redesign of the layout, design and infrastructure of the camp to ensure we are best meeting the needs of all stakeholders 2025/2026 \$400,000